-\item \textit{LLMReparseStrategy.} If all prior strategies fail to find a match, we hypothesize that parsing errors may have corrupted the search query.
+\item \textit{LLM Reparse Fallback.} If all prior steps fail to find a match, we hypothesize that parsing errors may have corrupted the search query.
 The system invokes the LLM reparser to re-extract metadata from the raw string, then re-executes the verification chain with the corrected metadata.
-This addresses cases where minor parsing errors, ensuring high accuracy even with noisy inputs. \end{enumerate}
+This addresses cases where minor parsing errors, ensuring accuracy even with noisy inputs. \end{enumerate}

-Each strategy returns either a \texttt{VerificationResult} (if verification succeeds or definitively fails), or triggers the next strategy in the cascade.
+Each step returns a result if verification succeeds or proceeds to the next step until all options are exhausted, at which point the citation is classified as invalid.

 \textbf{Stage 3: Similarity-Based Classification.} After retrieving candidate matches from the verification stage, we classify the citation as \texttt{Valid} or \texttt{Invalid} based on the similarity between the input citation and retrieved candidates.
 In this part, we only focus on title similarity, as our preliminary goal is to identify citations that are untraceable or even non-existent (i.e. ghost citations), rather than citation errors as reported in prior work~\cite{simkin2005stochastic, simkin2003read}, The classfication is based on the highest similarity score among all retrieved candidates, using a empirical calibrated threshold $\theta$ to determine validity: if the maximum similarity exceeds $\theta$, we classify the citation as \texttt{Valid}; otherwise, it is classified as \texttt{Invalid}.